essobedo/application-manager/README.md

 This project relies on *maven*, so you will need to install maven 3 with a JDK 8, then simply launch the famous command *mvn clean install* and that's it!

 To avoid signing the artifacts you can launch *mvn clean install -Pfast*.
+To check the quality of the code, you can launch *mvn clean install -Pcheck*.

 ## How to launch it?